TV Pop Diaries

 The Jets - Yes Tonight Josephine

 George O'Dowd/Boy George is seen dancing along to this rockabilly-lite take on a Johnnie Ray oldie.
-Despite being a part of the crowd around Bow Wow Wow (as Lieutenant Lush) he never appeared on TV with them.
+Despite being a part of the crowd surrounding Bow Wow Wow (as Lieutenant Lush) it's unlikely he appeared on TV with them.

 BBC1 Top Of The Pops - Thursday 23rd September 1982